gvwilson/sensibleadventures/nardica/nardica.md

 if that's for sale as well as soy sauce and onions?"
-His twanging accent sounded vaguely 'Merican to Iffy, though the only 'Mericans she had ever met in person hadn't done much more than swear at Mister Mishra when he wouldn't take a sermon and a blessing in trade for fixing their broken propeller.
+His twanging accent sounded vaguely 'Merican to Iffy, though the only 'Mericans she had ever met in person hadn't done much more than swear at Mr. Mishra when he wouldn't take a sermon and a blessing in trade for fixing a broken drone rotor.

 "Advice is always free here,"
 Little Mrs. Sandhu simpered,
 wiping her hands on her apron.
 Big Mrs. Sandhu looked sidelong at Iffy and rolled her eyes.
-Iffy bit back a laugh---Little Mrs. Sandhu's flirting was as famous in Halley as her curries and her hard bargaining.
+Iffy bit back a laugh---Little Mrs. Sandhu's flirting was as famous in Halley as her smuggled vegetables and her hard bargaining.

 "Excellent,"
 the square man said.